makehackvoid/fpga-sig/2018_cpu/docs/lab07.md

 ## Reset

-The exercise gets you to implement two flip flops, one with synchronous reset, one with asynchronous reset.
+This exercise gets you to implement two flip flops, one with synchronous reset, one with asynchronous reset.

 1. Locate the rtl/ff_07.v file